jundalisay/sp/content/en/research/sarkar/psychology/part-1b.md

 The result of this action is that we can finally eat liit́i.

-So karma is the source of everything, so say the followers of karma yoga.
+The karma yogiis say that karma is the source of everything.

 Therefore keep on working: Marte marte kám karo, kám karte karte maro [“Die while working, and work even while dying”].

-Now, even those who are advocates of devotional or emotional faculties say that people get propensive propulsion from devotion or emotion.
+Even those who are advocates of devotional or emotional faculties say that people get propensive propulsion from devotion or emotion.

 When the mind moves along a particular track or follows a particular discipline in a methodical way, this is called “devotion” or bhakti; but when it does not follow a particular method, when it moves haphazardly, swept away by whim, it is called “emotion”.